jambonz/jambonz-docs/docs/installing.md

 #### Install drachtio apps

-Choose a user to install the drachtio applications under -- the instructions below assume the `admin` user; if you use a different user than edit the instructions accordingly.
+Choose a user to install the drachtio applications under -- the instructions below assume the `admin` user; if you use a different user than edit the instructions accordingly (note: the user must have sudo priviledges).

-Execute the following commands:
+Execute the following commands from the home directory of the install user:

 ```
 mkdir apps && cd $_